szilard/benchm-ml/README.md

 the case of random forests or logistic regression, where Spark provides lower accuracy than its piers).

-Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters.
+Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters (for which the method is highly accurate).

 TODO: Grid search on validation set and see best test AUC.
 Compare to RF.